 We’ve given a brief shout out to the front-of-house features of a training management software, however, it’s first and foremost a staff-facing platform.
 Therefore, the people that get up close and personal with it on a daily basis are generally training managers, administrators and the staff involved in selling instructor-led training (ILT).

 A TMS can cater to training organisations of all sizes, however, every training organisation has its own special needs.
 You may find that a TMS can slightly favour one type of audience over another; it’s up to you to identify your requirements so you know what boxes to tick.

-At a high level, there are two main audiences for training management systems:
+At a high level, there are two main audiences for training administration software:

 - Internal training – training people who do not pay to attend a course, for example upskilling your staff